derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/09/2024 16:19:08 : 3 Database Admins walked into a NoSQL bar.
+28/09/2024 16:17:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are II types of people: Those who understand Roman Numerals and those who don't.
+I had a problem so I thought I'd use Java.
+Now I have a ProblemFactory.
 <!-- replace-with-joke ends -->